Abibubble/lucky-irishman/assets/docs/testing.md

 * On the game page, the audio turns on if you click the 'Audio on' button.
 * On the game page, the Font Awesome icon changes to the audio off if you click the audio on icon button.
 * On the game page, the audio turns off if you click the 'Audio off' button.
-* On the game page, the Font Awesome icon changes to the audio ofn if you click the audio off icon button.
+* On the game page, the Font Awesome icon changes to the audio off if you click the audio off icon button.

 ## Browser buttons
 ### Browser back button